-- Following a thorough and robust recruitment process including specification of responsibility, considering competency and suitability, with review and discussion by the Nominations Committee of the Board for senior appointments; - Completing screening of successful candidates comprising various checks which vary according to the level of the role and include criminal record, financial soundness checks and employer references addressing a candidate's regulatory professional and disciplinary track record; - Ongoing monitoring of managers' and employees' professional competence through performance appraisals.
+following a thorough and robust recruitment process including specification of responsibility, considering competency and suitability, with review and discussion by the Nominations Committee of the Board for senior appointments;

+- completing screening of successful candidates comprising various checks which vary according to the level of the role and include criminal record, financial soundness checks and employer references addressing a candidate's regulatory professional and disciplinary track record; - ongoing monitoring of managers' and employees' professional competence through performance appraisals.
 Formal performance appraisals are performed annually, and records maintained on file.
-Non-executive Board members undergo periodic individual and collective self-appraisal; and - Ongoing training and development to ensure competency and ethical propriety is maintained.
-This includes in-house training such as code of conduct training, anti-harassment training and anti-money laundering.
+Non-executive Board members undergo periodic individual and collective self-appraisal; and - ongoing training and development to ensure competency and ethical propriety is maintained.
+This includes in-house training modules focussed on a number of areas of risk including code of conduct training, anti-harassment training and Financial Crime.
 Training and development needs are formally assessed at least annually, and records are maintained on file.